cloutierMat/router_essential/README.md

 You will find here only the barebone needed code to replicate what Tony did in class today to route his endpoints to a seperate file

 It is by no means a replacement to his course and slides, where you will find much more information.
-It should, however, make it easier read that section of the code.
+It should, however, make it easier to read that section of the code.

-## Instalation
+## Installation
 In your terminal
 ```
 git clone https://github.com/cloutierMat/router_essential.git